toshamine/Bank-App-CQRS-EVENT-SOURCING/Readme.md

 http://localhost:3001/api/v1/look-up
 #only one endpoint to query but the result depends on the object of the query you send to the server

+NOTE:
+Use kafka.yml to lunch a kafka broker with docker Changes the mongoDb and MysqlDB config according to the machine you are using